1. Accounting principles

-With the exception of the changes described in the section titled “”, the Group applied the following accounting policies consistently to all periods presented in these consolidated financial statements.
+With the exception of the changes described in the section titled “Changes in major accounting policies” (page 103), the Group applied the following accounting policies consistently to all periods presented in these consolidated financial statements.

 2. Consolidation principles

 If the Group has obtained control, it accounts for business combinations in line with the acquisition method.
 The consideration transferred for the acquisition and the identifiable net assets acquired are measured at fair value.
 All goodwill arising is tested for impairment annually.
 Any profit from an acquisition at a price below market value is recognised directly in profit or loss.
-Transaction costs are recognised immediately as expenses if they are not related to the issue of debt securities or equity securities.
+Transaction costs are recognised as expenses immediately.

 Any contingent obligation to pay consideration is measured at fair value as of the acquisition date.
 If the contingent consideration is classified as equity, it is not remeasured, and a settlement is accounted for within equity.
 Otherwise, later changes in the fair value of the contingent consideration are recognised in profit or loss.

-Non-controlling interests are measured as of the acquisition date with their proportionate share in the identifiable net assets of the acquired entity.
+Non-controlling interests are measured as at the acquisition date with their proportionate share in the identifiable net assets of the acquired entity.

-Changes in the Group’s share in a subsidiary that do not result in a loss of control are accounted for as equity transactions.
+Changes in the Group’s share in a subsidiary that do not result in a loss of control are recognised directly in equity as equity transactions with non-controlling interests.